nanlabs/terraform-aws-starter/README.md

 ### Database Provisioning 🗃️

-We have included configurations to provision an RDS PostgreSQL instance, RDS Aurora cluster, MSK cluster, MongoDB Atlas cluster, and more.
+We have included configurations to provision an RDS PostgreSQL instance and more.
 These configurations enable you to set up and manage your databases with ease, ensuring optimal performance and reliability for your applications.
+Additional data modules (Aurora, MSK, MongoDB Atlas, DocumentDB, Amplify) are consumed from the shared library (see the table below).

 ### Kubernetes Cluster Provisioning 🚢